 1. Personal and Professional Relationships

 - Increase connection and closeness with the people you love.

 - Speak in a way that inspires compassion and understanding.

 - Initiate difficult conversations with more ease and confidence.

-- Remain centered when receiving difficult messages.
+- Remain centered and peaceful when receiving difficult messages.